freddieduffield/knowledge-portfolio/javascript/Testing.md

 ## Jest

-**Run tests from specific file** when tests running in watch mode press `p` and enter the regex for the file you want to run.
+**Run tests from specific file** when tests running in watch mode press `p` and enter the regex for the file you want to run. k

 ### Assertions